kadir-zabun/DSA210-project/README.md

 ## Motivation ##
 I often listen to music while walking or commuting, and I believe this habit may influence my physical activity and energy expenditure.
-This project aims to explore the correlation between my Spotify listening habits and my daily physical activities to understand how music affects my behavior and energy usage.
+This project aims to explore the correlation, if any, between my Spotify listening habits and my daily physical activities to understand how music affects my behavior and energy usage.

 ## Data Source ##
 ### Spotify Data: ###